Klausen, South Tyrol: Geography

 As of 30 November 2010, it had a population of 5,144 and an area of 51.4 km2.

 Klausen borders the following municipalities: Feldthurns, Lajen, Sarntal, Vahrn, Villanders and Villnöß.

 Frazioni

 The municipality of Klausen contains the frazioni (subdivisions, mainly villages and hamlets) Gufidaun (Gudon), Latzfons (Lazfons), and Verdings (Verdignes).

 History

 Klausen is first mentioned in 1027, in a document issued by emperor Conrad II, as Clausa sub Sabiona sita, meaning chasm below the Säben Abbey.

 Coat-of-arms

 The emblem represents an argent dexter key on gules.
 The emblem was used as a seal from 1448, known from 1397 and granted in 1540 by Cardinal Bernhard von Cles, Bishop of Brixen.

 Society

 Linguistic distribution

-According to the 2011 census, 91.30% of the population speak German, 7.88% Italian and 0.81% Ladin as first language.
+According to the 2024 census, 90.66% of the population speak German, 8.46% Italian and 0.87% Ladin as a first language.